Are You Obsessed with a Quick Fix?

 Because doctors are pressured to see so many patients in one day, it’s almost necessary for them to give you a quick fix.
 It’s their duty of care to help in some way.
 All too often these pills and “remedies” are given without addressing the root cause of illness.
 Nutritional deficiencies, exercise, lifestyle changes, diet, mindset, environmental or relationship stress and unhealthy belief patterns aren’t factored in.
 No one has time anymore.

 Does it change when you visit a natural healthcare practitioner?
 It depends.
 Natural medicine may offer a healthier approach then medication – yet often the core issue may still not be addressed.
-This will depend on you AND your practitioner’s philosophical views on healing, and also your expectations and what you demand.
+This will depend on you AND your practitioner’s philosophical views to healing, and also your expectations and what you demand.
 The mentality that a few supplements will make your period pain, acne, anxiety, allergies or abdominal bloating go away still has the same “quick-fix” approach – and fails to deal with the underlying causes.